timonv/amfetamine/README.md

 * Supports global HTTP and Memcached client as well as per object overriding.
 * If a request passes validation on client side and not on service side, the client properly sets error messages from the service.
 * Provides testing helpers
-* Dada supports some basic callbacks: before_save, after_save, around_save and before_create.
+* Amfetamine supports some basic callbacks: before_save, after_save, around_save and before_create.
 More coming as needed.

 Setup
 =====